cogentcore/core/ki/README.md

 A virtue of using an appropriate data representation is that some important operations can be performed particularly concisely and efficiently when they are naturally supported by the data structure.
 For example, matrices and vectors as supported by numpy or MATLAB provide a concise high-level language for expressing many algorithms.

 For trees, Cogent Core leverages the tree structure for automatically computing the appropriate extent of a scenegraph that needs to be updated, with an arbitrary sequence of individual operations, by propagating updating flags through the tree, and tracking the "high water mark" (see UpdateStart / End).
-This makes the GoGi GUI efficient in terms of what needs to be redrawn, while keeping the code local and simple.
+This makes the Cogent Core GUI efficient in terms of what needs to be redrawn, while keeping the code local and simple.

 In addition, Cogent Core provides functions that traverse the tree in the usual relevant ways ("natural" me-first depth-first, me-last depth-first, and breadth-first) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a transparent and self-contained manner, like this: